 Early Childhood Resources

 When does a child begin learning about the natural world?
 The earlier, the better!
+The following activity guides are available at the Alaska Department of Fish & Game.

 By introducing and supporting the exploration of the natural world by young children, we open a door of discovery that leads to life-long learning and helps to head off many potential mental and physical challenges children may have in the future, such as obesity, attention deficit disorder and other learning and behavioral problems.
 ADF&G encourages families as well as groups to learn outside!